Mihndim2020/hello-rails-back-end/README.md

 ### Setup

 - Go to the terminal
+- Clone the project by entering this command: `git clone git@github.com:Mihndim2020/hello-react-front-end.git` for the react frontend
-- Clone the project by entering this command: `git clone git@github.com:Mihndim2020/Hello-Rails-React.git`
+- - Clone the project by entering this command: `git clone git@github.com:Mihndim2020/hello-rails-back-end.git` for the rails backend
-- cd into Hello-Rails_React folder
+- to start the rails backend, `cd` in to "hello-rails-back-end" in the terminal, run bundle install to install dependences, the run ***rails s -p 3090***
 - run bundle install to install dependencies
 - type `bin/rails db:setup` to setup your local database
 - run db:seed to seed the database and you are good to go.